List of Ranma ½ characters: Shinnosuke

 Shinnosuke (真之介, Shinnosuke) and his grandfather both live in the forest of Ryugenzawa, where they protect the local villagers from the giant animals that they once kept as pets.
 Years ago when Akane was vacationing with her family in Ryugenzawa, she got lost in the forest and was attacked by a giant platypus.
 However she was saved by Shinnosuke.
 Some time later, when Shinnosuke was near death after being scratched by the platypus's venomous claws, his grandfather took some of the Water of Life and fed it to Shinnosuke.
 Shinnosuke survived, but developed a dependency on the Water of Life.

 Years later, in the present, Akane once again hears about the forest of Ryugenzawa in a television advertisement asking for help in combating the increasing numbers of monsters and remembers Shinnosuke saving her.
 In an attempt to pay back Shinnosuke, Akane travels to Ryugenzawa to find him.
 In the process, Akane is attacked by a giant creature, and is saved, just like when she was young, by Shinnosuke, who still bears the marks on his back.
 Although he is now very forgetful, Shinnosuke invites Akane to stay with him and his grandfather.
 Akane later cures Shinnosuke of his dependency on the water of life by applying a special moss to his back.
-Shinnosuke is voiced by Takeshi Kusao in the Japanese anime and Jason Gray-Stanford in English.
 He later develops a crush on Akane.

 Mariko Konjo

 Mariko Konjo (今条 マリ子, Konjō Mariko) is a minor antagonist who serves as the captain of the Seisyun High School cheerleading team.
 They assault opposing teams by throwing their cheerleading materials.
 She instantly develops feelings for Kuno after he lands on her, and she believes that female Ranma is trying to steal him away.
 She often speaks in rhymes or spells out words in normal conversation.
 Mariko enthusiastically uses "Martial Arts Cheerleading", an unscrupulous tactic meant to injure other teams, and make her team invincible.

 Like several other characters virtually everything Mariko does is a gag or parody, in her case with Valley Girl speak and cheerleading motifs.
-She creates various extravagant displays with the theme of "love" in the name, such as Love Confession Pom-Pom Fireworks, Love Boomerang, and Innocent Girl Love Letter Blast, but also has surprisingly efficient oddball special attacks and fighting-skills.
+She creates various displays with the theme of "love" in the name, such as Love Confession Pom-Pom Fireworks, Love Boomerang, and Innocent Girl Love Letter Blast, but also has surprisingly efficient oddball special attacks and fighting-skills.

 She uses her cheerleading tools to attack opponents, such as using batons as bludgeons, or throwing them with incredible stealth and accuracy, to knock out an opposing team without notice, whether directly or through ricochets.
 She also has a version that can extend to many times its original length.
 Other attacks include multiple shredding "razor-pom-poms", and strong (miniskirt-wearing) flying kicks.
 She proved to be a stronger opponent than either Shampoo or Ukyo, and actually managed to momentarily defeat Ranma with an unexpected staff strike to the jugular.